 Enjoy Yourself, But Focus

 It’s very easy to get sucked into trying to rush a legendary weapon.
 Make no mistake, it’s very time consuming but most if not all of it can be completed just by playing.
 My approach was to target specific areas of the game that yielded the item I needed, before playing it until that item (or items) was completed.
 For several days I only played WvW for Badges of Honor or for several weeks I only ran events in Cursed Shore for Karma.
-While that might sound a little restrictive, all of it was elements of the game I enjoyed just focused into a single those single areas of play as to not spread myself too thinly during my play times.
+While that might sound a little restrictive, all of it was elements of the game I enjoyed just focused into a single area of play, as to not spread myself too thinly during my play times.

 It really needs no other title.
 Without your precursor, a legendary isn’t possible.
 Don’t count on lucky drops or the mystic forge but instead save, borrow and save some more (as above!).
 Obtaining your precursor is the absolute priority over everything else so resist spending any money and stock pile all your gold.
 Once it is in your hands, the difference you feel is euphoric giving you the feeling that the battle is almost won.